sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 3. The third `%post` section specifies the option `--nochroot`.
 This option is necessary, as we need control over `systemd` (which is not possible when being in a `chroot`).
 In this `%post` section we ensure that we don't lose any `journald` logs by making them persistent.
 4. This `%post` section is responsible for notifying the Satellite whether the installation went successful.
 It is determined that the installation failed when the file `/tmp/installation.successful` does not exist.
 The file `/tmp/installation.successful` is created as the very last step in the main `%post` section.
 As it is the last command that is executed in the main `%post` section, we can guarantee that the installation succeeded (due to the aforementioned BASH options).

+### `PXELinux` Templates
+Lastly, we need to talk about the two `PXELinux` Templates I have in my repository:
+* `pvt-pxelinux`
+* `pvt-pxelinux_default_local_boot`

+#### Template: `pvt-pxelinux`
+This Template will render the options which are passed to our clients when they boot via `PXE` and the host has a build scheduled (build mode is set to `true` for the Host in Satellite).
+It doesn't look like much, but if you look closely, I include a Snippet: `snt-create_ip_config_string` This Snippet is where the heavy lifting is done.
+It will generate all the networking parameters that are required.
+It is derived from the `kickstart_kernel_options` Template, but again, heavily stripped down on what I need.
+On top, it fully supports VLANs and bonding.
+At the time I created my Snippet, that didn't work with the original one.
+In the meanwhile, the original one also provides this functionality :slightly_smiling_face:

+#### Template: `pvt-pxelinux_default_local_boot`
+The Template `pvt-pxelinux_default_local_boot` is derived from `PXELinux default local boot` and contains only one change: I set the timeout to 3 seconds instead of the default 20 seconds.
+I just got tired of waiting.

 ## Closing thoughts
+There is one Template we haven't talked about: `pvt-ipxe`.
+It is included because some time ago I used it.
+I no longer do, but I didn't want to throw it away, in case I would need it at some point.
+It was used to build Host/Full Host images and use those images to install my systems.
+I switched over to `PXE` - it is just much more convenient :slightly_smiling_face:

 We have been discussing *my* way of Kickstarting in this blog post.
 There are virtually unlimited ways of doing the same thing but different to this approach.

 Decide on your own, if such a highly customized Kickstart is worth the maintenance .. until next time :sunglasses: